zirreal/vue-client-actions-tracker-component/README.md

 import Vue from 'vue'

 // tracker component
-import userTracker from 'vue-client-actions-tracker' import '../node_modules/vue-client-actions-tracker/dist/vue-client-actions-tracker-component.css' // for styles
+import userTracker from 'vue-client-actions-tracker-component' import '../node_modules/vue-client-actions-tracker-component/dist/vue-client-actions-tracker-component.css' // for styles

 Vue.use(userTracker) // tracker uses vue-cookies plugin and by default cookies expiration date set to 90 days.